The Experience

 And then you’re there

-The aircraft lands and you walk straight off — no waiting for rows to empty, no shuffling down an airbridge into a terminal you don’t need to enter.
+The aircraft lands and you walk straight off.
+No waiting for rows to empty, no shuffling down an airbridge into a terminal you don’t need to enter.
 Your bags are already in the car.
 A driver is already waiting.
 The concierge has already confirmed your hotel, your table, your transfer.

 The day you flew is still the day you arrived.
 Most people are still standing at baggage reclaim.